ehlesp/smallab-k8s-pve-guide/G029 - K3s cluster setup 12 ~ Setting up cert-manager and self-signed CA.md

     - In the `spec.issuerRef` you specify the issuer of this certificate, in this case the `homelab.cloud-root-ca-issuer-selfsigned` one you created in previous steps.
 Be careful of always also specifying its `kind`, in particular for `ClusterIssuer` types, so you know clearly what kind of issuer you are using with each certificate.

-5. Fill the `homelab.cloud-root-ca-issuer.cluster-issuer.cert-manager.yaml` file like this:
+5. Declare another `ClusterIssuer` in the `resources/homelab.cloud-root-ca-issuer.cluster-issuer.cert-manager.yaml` file:

     ~~~yaml
     # Cluster-wide issuer using root CA's secret
     apiVersion: cert-manager.io/v1
     kind: ClusterIssuer

     metadata:
       name: homelab.cloud-root-ca-issuer
     spec:
       ca:
-        secretName: homelab.cloud-root-ca-crt-secret
+        secretName: homelab.cloud-root-ca-tls
     ~~~

-    This is a different cluster wide issuer that uses the root CA's secret to issue and sign other certificates.
+    This is a different cluster wide issuer that uses the root CA's `homelab.cloud-root-ca-tls` secret to issue and sign other certificates.
+In particular, you will use this issuer only to issue intermediate CA certificates.

-6. Put the following YAML in the `homelab.cloud-intm-ca01-crt.certificate.cert-manager.yaml`:
+6. Declare a certificate for an intermediate CA in the `resources/homelab.cloud-intm-ca01-tls.certificate.cert-manager.yaml`:

     ~~~yaml
     # Certificate for intermediate CA 01